eleda77/eleda77.github.io/docs/vocab_list.md

 **punnet** - a small light basket or other container for fruit or vegetables

+**purgative** - strongly laxative in effect; having the effect of ridding someone of unwanted feelings or memories

 **purler** - a headlong fall or tumble

 **purlieu** - the area near or surrounding a place; a person's usual haunts; a tract on the border of a forest, especially one earlier included in it and still partly subject to forest laws